theonize/Currier/Gloss/Matthew/Matthew 13.md

 How might He take away understanding?
   He will literally change our mind through natural processes.

+17) re: v.11- not everyone receives the teaching. v.v.
+Daniel 12:4 ~ there is a progressive revelation as God desires.

 18) Now, with some explanation of parables in general, Jesus exposits this one